 Along with the gallery and art classes, the Indianapolis Art Center also features the ARTSPARK, a 9.5-acre outdoor sculpture park with beautiful green spaces, walking trails, and even a canoe launch.
 The ARTSPARK and gallery are free of charge, and visitors are not required to take a class to explore the building or grounds.

-If you’re keen to end your day of visual arts with some performing arts, make sure to check out Howl at the Moon.
+If you’re keen to end your visual arts day with some performing arts, check out Howl at the Moon.
 This venue offers specialty drinks by the bucket, features amazing live music, and allows guests to dance the night away or just sit and sip while hanging out with friends.

 27. Monon Trail

-This scenic rail conversion passes over bridges, along miles of idyllic countryside, and through diverse neighborhoods as it traverses land once seen only by railroad workers.
-The fall foliage provides a stunning backdrop during the autumn months, while the lush green leaves and grasses offer rejuvenating surroundings during the warmer months.
+This scenic rail conversion passes over bridges, miles of idyllic countryside, and diverse neighborhoods, traversing land once seen only by railroad workers.
+The fall foliage provides a stunning backdrop during autumn, while the lush green leaves and grasses offer rejuvenating surroundings during the warmer months.

 Parts of the trail pass through neighborhoods where small restaurants like Fire by the Monon provide a tempting oasis for a quick break.
 Regardless of whether you’re interested in a short walk or a long bike ride, the Monon Trail will be sure to delight you.